-3311.6 Qualifications - License
+3311.6 Qualifications - Licence

-SB and FK licenses are specific to each Event.
-There is no combined SB/FK license.
-A Judge must meet the following prerequisites to obtain a license in Snowboard or Freeski.
+SB and FK licences are specific to each Event.
+There is no combined SB/FK licence.
+A Judge must meet the following prerequisites to obtain a licence in Snowboard or Freeski.

-A-License
+A-Licence

-A-License Judges may judge at all levels of FIS SB / FK competitions, and be Head Judge at all FIS competitions including Olympic Winter Games, Youth Olympic Games and World Championships.
+A-Licence Judges may judge at all levels of FIS SB / FK competitions, and be Head Judge at all FIS competitions including Olympic Winter Games, Youth Olympic Games and World Championships.

-B-License
+B-Licence

-B-License Judges may judge FIS World Cups, Youth Olympic Games Continental Cups and lower, and be Head Judge at FIS Continentals and lower.
+B-Licence Judges may judge FIS World Cups, Youth Olympic Games Continental Cups and lower, and be Head Judge at FIS Continentals and lower.

-C-License
+C-Licence

-C-License Judges may judge FIS Continentals and lower.
+C-Licence Judges may judge FIS Continentals and lower.

-In exceptional circumstances, a maximum of 1 C-License Judge per World Cup event is allowed.
+In exceptional circumstances, a maximum of 1 C-Licence Judge per World Cup event is allowed.

-A maximum of 2 C-License Judges per Continental event is allowed.
+A maximum of 2 C-Licence Judges per Continental event is allowed.

-C-License Judges may be Head Judge at all National events.
+C-Licence Judges may be Head Judge at all National events.

-Licences owg YOG wsc wc UVS MJC CoC FIS NC
+Licences owg YOG wsc WC UVS MJC CoC FIS NC

 A-Judges Х Х Х Х Х Х Х Х Х

 B-Judges Х Х Х Х Х Х Х

 C-Judges X X X Х Х

-\) Only a maximum of 2 (two) C-licensed judges per FIS Continental Cup competition
+^{)} Only a maximum of 2 (two) C-licensed judges per FIS Continental Cup competition

-3311.6.1 Prerequisite for a A-License
+3311.6.1 Prerequisite for a A-Licence

-- Have a minimum of three (3) years judging experience in the respective event. - Have attended a minimum of two (2) International Judges' clinics in the last three (3) years. - Have judged a minimum of one (1) World Cup in the last three (3) years. - Approved by the FIS SB / FK Judging Advisory Group (JAG). - A judge can apply for a license upgrade based on prior experience judging high-level independent events, or prior experience as a high-level competitor.
+- Have a minimum of three (3) years judging experience in the respective event. - Have attended a minimum of two (2) International Judges' clinics in the last three (3) years. - Have judged a minimum of one (1) World Cup in the last three (3) years. - Approved by the FIS SB / FK Judging Advisory Group (JAG). - A judge can apply for a licence upgrade based on prior experience judging high-level independent events, or prior experience as a high-level competitor.
 Applicants must have attended a minimum of one (1) FIS International Judging Clinic, and have the approval of their NSA.
-JAG to approve or deny judging license upgrade applications. - To maintain/renew an FIS A-License, a judge must attend a minimum of one

-(1) International Judging Clinic in the past two (2) years and show satisfactory skills/knowledge on the practical examination.
-Attendance every year is encouraged
+JAG to approve or deny judging licence upgrade applications. - To maintain/renew an FIS A-Licence, a judge must attend a minimum of one (1) International Judging Clinic in the past two (2) years and show satisfactory skills/knowledge on the practical examination.
+Attendance every year is en couraged